Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Introduction

 \begin{itemize}

-\item We propose a novel Diffusion Offline Multi-Agent Model (DOM2) algorithm to address the limitations of conservatism-based methods.
-DOM2 consists of three critical components: diffusion-based policy with an accelerated solver, appropriate policy regularizer, and a trajectory-based data augmentation method for enhancing learning. \item We conduct extensive numerical experiments on Multi-agent Particles Environments (MPE) and Multi-agent MuJoCo HalfCheetah environments.
-Our results show that DOM2 achieves significantly better performance improvement over state-of-the-art methods. \item We show that our diffusion-based method DOM2 possesses much better generalization abilities and outperforms existing methods in shifted environments (trained in standard environments).
-Moreover, DOM2 is ultra-data-efficient, and achieves SOTA performance with $20\text{+}$ times less data. \end{itemize}
+\item We propose a novel Diffusion Offline Multi-Agent Model (DOM2) algorithm to address the limitations of conservatism-based methods. {DOM2 is a decentralized training and execution framework consisting of three critical components: a diffusion-based policy with an accelerated solver (sampling within $10$ steps), an appropriate policy regularizer, and a trajectory-based data reweighting method for enhancing learning. } \item We conduct extensive numerical experiments on Multi-agent Particles Environments (MPE) and Multi-agent MuJoCo (MAMuJoCo) HalfCheetah environments.
+Our results show that DOM2 achieves significantly better performance improvement over state-of-the-art methods in all tasks. \item We show that DOM2 possesses much better generalization abilities and outperforms existing methods in shifted environments, i.e., {DOM2 achieves state-of-the-art performance in $17$ out of $18$ MPE shifted settings and $11$ out of $12$ MAMuJoCo shifted settings.} {Moreover, DOM2 is ultra-data-efficient and achieves SOTA performance with $20\times$ times less data. } \end{itemize}